 What you can charge depends on where you live, what your home’s like and what facilities you include as part of the rent.
-In London for bed and breakfast you can make around £100 a week, or about £150 with dinner.
+Hosting foreign students in London (bed and breakfast) you can make around £100 a week, (or about £150 with dinner).
 You can charge extra for use of the internet or to do laundry, if you’re willing to.
 Alternatively, including this in the price is a goodwill gesture and will give you more favourable feedback, encouraging the organisation to use you again.

-If you offer a posh house with a bathroom en suite you can charge more – around £200 a week.
+If you are able to host foreign students in a posh house with a bathroom en suite you can charge more – around £200 a week.
 Often mature students will prefer a double bed and en suite, so if you can offer this, then you’ll be better off.

-Outside London, the going rate can vary from about £35 to £80 per week with central locations in bigger cities getting the top prices.
+Outside London, the going rate for hosting foreign students can vary from about £35 to £80 per week with central locations in bigger cities getting the top prices.
 The organisation you host for will probably give you an idea of acceptable prices.
 Charging too much will dissuade them from placing students with you, so be reasonable.

 Because you have a tax-free allowance on revenue made from your home, your income from renting a room is likely to be completely tax free.
 You can make up to £4,250 a year before you start paying tax.